emberjs/rfcs/text/0000-colocated-tests.md

 re-organized or altered?
 Does it change how Ember is taught to new users at any level?

-The guides would need to update any references to unit/integration tests in the `tests` folder to be in the `app` folder.
+The guides would need to update any references to unit/integration tests in the `tests` folder to be in the `{app,addon}` folder.

 > How should this feature be introduced and taught to existing Ember